Yasser-Daffa/TeamA-SimpleCalc-Assign1/README.md

 ### Error Handling
 1. Used try-except to handle invalid numeric inputs.
 2. Checked for division by zero before dividing.
-3.  isplayed custom error messages instead of crashing the program.
+3.  displayed custom error messages instead of crashing the program.
 4. Used loops to re-ask the user for correct input after an error.
 5. Handled unexpected operation names with a validation check